-By carefully considering water management across the site of Ombria Resort, we were able to minimise water consumption and also develop a specially designed pumping system that will store and distribute naturally replaced rainwaters.
+By carefully considering water management across the site of Ombria, we were able to minimise water consumption and also develop a specially designed pumping system that will store and distribute naturally replaced rainwaters.

-Rainwater collected by the ditches will be channelled towards a storage lake and used for irrigation and landscaping by sophisticated, energy-efficient pumps that will save water and electricity by around 15%.
+Rainwater collected by the ditches alongside our roads, streets and car parking areas will be channelled towards a storage lake on the 18th hole of the golf course and used for irrigation and landscaping by sophisticated, energy-efficient pumps that will save water and electricity by around 15%.